January - Formation of ERA Coalition: Georgia Council for the ERA. Peg Nugent, Linda Evans, Anne Deeley, and Nancy Shofner represented ACTION

 November 16 - International Status of Women: A Panel Discussion and dinner was held at the State Twin Towers in Atlanta.

-January 18 - Mayor's Reception for women of Atlanta to discuss women's issues
+January 18 - Mayor's Reception for women of Atlanta to meet the mayor to discuss women's issues

 Non-Traditional Career Day: